mssiegel/frempower/client/CONTEXT.md

 - The teacher cannot host or save **Character List** changes until the draft has at least two distinct non-empty **Character Names**.
 - Duplicate **Character Names** are allowed while editing a draft **Character List**, but they block hosting or saving.
 - **Character Name** duplicate validation trims whitespace and compares names case-insensitively.
-- Saved **Character Names** preserve the teacher's chosen casing for display.
+- Applied **Character Names** preserve the teacher's chosen casing for display.
 - The **Teacher Page** does not ask for a teacher name in version 1.
 - The **Teacher Page** can host an activity with or without a **Teacher Email**.
 - The teacher can enter or update **Teacher Email** while the **Classroom Activity** is live.